microsoft/ADBench/docs/Architecture.md

 ### Benchmark Runners

 _Benchmark runners_ are console applications that load _testing modules_ and input data and measure the time modules take to compute the objective function and its considered derivative for the loaded input data.
-Time measurement is perfomed according to the [methodology](Methodology.md). _Benchmark runners_ are started by the _global runner_.
+Time measurement is performed according to the [methodology](Methodology.md). _Benchmark runners_ are started by the _global runner_.
 They write measured times and computed derivatives to files, that are then read by the _result-processing scripts_.

 Interfaces for interacting with the _testing modules_ are specific to each runner and, therefore, described in the specifications for the runners.
 The broad description is given in the section regarding [_testing modules_](#testing-modules).

-_Global runner_ tells _benchmark runners_ which _testing module_ to use, which test to run, etc via command-line arguments.
-The exact invokation specifications are specific to the _benchmark runners_ and known to the _global runner_.
+_Global runner_ tells _benchmark runners_ which _testing module_ to use, which test to run, etc. via command-line arguments.
+The exact invocation specifications are specific to the _benchmark runners_ and known to the _global runner_.
 Generally, the arguments would include
 - path to the _testing module_
 - path to the input data
 - path to the folder where the output should be saved